kube-vip/website/content/docs/usage/equinix.md

 export INTERFACE=<interface>
 ```

 where metal_EIP is the Elastic IP (EIP) address your requested via Metal's UI or API.
-For more informaiton on how to request a Metal's EIP, please see the following [Equinix Metal's EIP document](https://metal.equinix.com/developers/docs/networking/elastic-ips/#elastic-ip-addresses)
+For more information on how to request a Metal's EIP, please see the following [Equinix Metal's EIP document](https://metal.equinix.com/developers/docs/networking/elastic-ips/#elastic-ip-addresses)
 <interface> is the interface you announce your VIP from via BGP.
 By default it's lo:0 in Equinix Metal.

 ```sh